FAQs

 We also restrict numbers in YoYos to no more than 12 players, in order to allow each player to get plenty of attention and help from the tutor.

-In all cases, places are allocated strictly on a first-come, first-served basis.
+In all cases, places are allocated strictly on a first-come, first-served basis, provided that the player is of the correct standard for the particular orchestra.
 Please note that this assessment takes account of both when the application form is submitted and when payment is received, since the application for a place is not complete until we have received payment.
 If you delay in making payment, you may therefore lose out on a place, even if your application form is submitted early.

 On the course